Multi-omics Prediction from High-content Cellular Imaging with Deep Learning: Discussion

 The ability of \themethod{} to predict omics measurements across a wide range of gene products from cellular imaging data implies that at least some of the information on cellular state and function contained in cellular images is overlapping with that described by omics measurements.
 The results presented in this study therefore demonstrate that gene products' proteomics and transcriptomics measurements can indeed be predicted with significantly better performance with cellular imaging data than in its absence, with considerable prediction performance in many cases -- as implied by the known interplay between cellular morphology and protein localisation and molecular biology \cite{wada2011hippo,hamilton2001regulation,canton2006shape,tsuji2018morphology}.
 However, for these predictions to reach practical utility, it is likely necessary to reach a certain minimal performance threshold for predicting a defined set of markers that depends on the use-case of interest.
 Given that not all gene products are strongly predictable from cellular images and that certain categories of markers appear to be on average associated with higher prediction errors (for example, cytosol-localised gene products as shown in \Cref{fig:subcellular_localisation}), imaging-based omics prediction by \themethod{} cannot be considered a general substitute of omics measurements.
-The measured prediction performance for the gene products of interest in the cellular population of interest can, however, serve as a guideline to which omics layers for which gene products could potentially be substituted by predictions based on cellular imaging data.
+The measured prediction performance for the gene products of interest in the cellular population of interest can, however, serve as a guideline to which omics layers for which gene products could potentially be substituted by predictions based on cellular imaging data. {Beyond prediction performance, we note that \themethod{} - although trained on bulk measurements - produces omics predictions from sets of image tiles and therefore could in the future be used to interrogate heterogeneity among cell populations or even single cells.} Furthermore, we found that predicted and observed gene product abundances are sometimes bi- or multimodal in their distributions - potentially reflecting the underlying cell states associated with different levels of gene product abundances (\Cref{fig:selected_genes}).

 \paragraph{Limitations.} A major limitation of the \themethod{} approach to predicting omics measurements directly from cellular images is that sufficient training data consisting of paired omics and cellular imaging data for a cell population of interest, or alternatively a pre-trained model initialised with such training data, are required.
 Similar to other machine-learning domains with shared commons (for example, the HuggingFace model repository (\url{https://huggingface.co/models})), a potential approach to combat this limitation could be to create a central resource of shared pre-trained omics prediction models for a variety of cell types that could enable researchers to leverage the previous experimental work of others.
 A potential barrier to a collaborative effort to generate shared pre-trained \themethod{} models could be the difficulty of standardising and pooling imaging data collected under different experimental configurations and using different equipment.
 In addition, although the presented experimental evaluation in this work considered a wide range of extreme cell states induced by genetic perturbations and different experimental stimulations, additional experiments are needed to substantiate the robustness of \themethod{} predictions - including testing across different donors, in single cells rather than batches and across a wider range of stimuli, perturbations and cell types than presented in this study, so that the predictability of various omics modalities across biological and experimental contexts can be fully determined.